 Local workers - Occupations - Transport, Postal and Warehousing

-Within the Lismore City, the Transport, Postal and Warehousing workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+Within Cardinia Shire, the Transport, Postal and Warehousing workforce has a similar proportion of Managers and Professionals compared to the Other Services workforce.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.